Panama Canal and Costa Rica Cruise

-The five-star M.V.
-Tere Moana entered service in 2013 under new ownership following a multimillion dollar refurbishment.
-This exclusively chartered, deluxe, 90-passenger vessel fits the profile of small ship cruising perfectly and can cruise into ports inaccessible to larger ships.
+The five-star Tere Moana entered service in 2013 under new ownership following a multi-million dollar refurbishment.
+This exclusively chartered, deluxe, 90-passenger vessel fits the profile of small-ship cruising perfectly and can cruise into ports inaccessible to larger ships.

 Eight of the five-star ocean-view spacious accommodations have a private veranda.
 Each stateroom features a large picture window, private marble-and-teak appointed bathroom with shower, one queen bed or two twin beds, luxurious European linens and amenities, individual climate control, robes and cotton slippers, satellite television, minibar, safe, and hair dryer.
 Welcome flowers and fruit are provided in each stateroom upon arrival.

-The M.V.
-Tere Moana’s English-speaking crew provides courteous, professional service and sails with an onboard physician.
-There is one crew member for every 1.5 guests.
+The Tere Moana’s English-speaking crew provides courteous, professional service and sails with an onboard physician.
+There is one crewmember for every 1.5 guests.
 The ship has an elevator.